phiftyone/phiftyone.github.io/README.md

+# WARNING

+## ⚠️HOW TO DEPLOY⚠️

+- GO TO Cloudflare
+- Drag and upload by directory.

+---

 # Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).